yguitton/training-material/topics/admin/tutorials/onedata-configuration/tutorial.md

 # BYOD (Remote File Source) templates

 BYOD (Bring Your Own Data) allows users to configure their own Onedata File Sources using templates.
-This feature requires a vault for secure credential storage, but instead of configuring File Sources through user preferences (as in [Generic Remote File Source](#generic-remote-file-source)), users can create multiple File Sources with different configurations.
+This feature requires a vault for secure credential storage, but users can create multiple File Sources with different configurations, possibly connecting to different Onedata ecosystems.

 1. Configure the vault as described in the [Vault Configuration section](#vault-configuration).